juliendelort/informel/README.md

 npm run dev
 ```

-Change to the core `informel` library (non react changes) need to be rebuilt to be visible.
+Changes to the core `informel` library (non react changes) need to be rebuilt to be visible.